APOLOGIES: Our website currently is undergoing reconstruction. If you need to reach us, please see our contact information below.

-The Center for a Better South is a pragmatic, nonpartisan think tank dedicated to developing progressive ideas, policies and information for thinking leaders who want to make a difference in the American South.
+The Center for a Better South has a mission to develop ideas, strategies and tactics so reduce poverty, increase economic opportunities and work with thinking leaders who want to make a difference in the American South.

 While the center has worked throughout the South, it currently is focusing efforts to help the long underserved, impoverished areas of South Carolina through the federally-designated S.C.
 Promise Zone, for which the center was instrumental in starting.

 the center provides capacity-building training programs throughout the

 six-county Promise Zone to help build entrepreneurialism and grow the

 The Center for a Better South provides visionary leadership and hands-on, pragmatic approaches to state and regional problems.
 Recent successes include:

 S.C.
 Promise Zone: The Center for a Better South provided early

 and critical leadership and strategic vision to work with leaders in

 six counties of the southern part of South Carolina to win a federal